25 Weeks Pregnant: The 25th Week Of Pregnancy

 Your uterus is approximately the size of a soccer ball, and the top of your uterus can be felt about halfway between your belly button and the bottom of your sternum.

-Pregnancy Week 25: What should you plan for this week?
+What should you plan for during pregnancy week 25?

 - What do the initials spell out?